Generic Name: methylphenidate hydrochloride

 30 mg equivalent of methylphenidate HCl available as a speckled, light pink color, capsule-shaped coated tablet, debossed with "NP 13" on one side and functionally scored on the other side.

 40 mg equivalent of methylphenidate HCl available as a speckled, dark pink to peach color, capsule-shaped coated tablet, debossed with "NP 14" on one side and plain (not scored) on the other side.

-- Hypersensitivity to Methylphenidate or other components of Quillichew ER.
+Quillichew ER is contraindicated in patients known to be hypersensitive to methylphenidate, or other components of Quillichew ER.
 Hypersensitivity reactions such as angioedema and anaphylactic reactions have been reported in patients treated with other methylphenidate products [see Adverse Reactions (6.2)].